 Understanding Your Care Options: Palliative Care vs. Hospice Care

-When doctors mention palliative care or hospice care, many families feel confused and overwhelmed.
-These are two very different types of care that serve different purposes at different times.
-Understanding the difference can help you make the best choice for your loved one’s comfort and your family’s peace of mind.
+When doctors mention palliative care or hospice care, families often feel confused and overwhelmed.
+These are two different types of care for different stages of illness.
+Understanding the difference helps you make the best choices for your loved one’s comfort and your family’s peace of mind.

 What Is Palliative Care?

-Palliative care is for anyone living with a serious chronic illness or rare disease—even if they’re not dying.
-This type of care focuses on improving quality of life by managing pain, symptoms, and stress while you continue getting treatment for your condition.
+Palliative care is for anyone living with a serious chronic illness—even if they are not dying.
+It focuses on improving quality of life by managing pain, symptoms, and stress while you continue treatment for your condition.

 You can receive palliative care: